 Unfortunately, many young and inexperienced writers will attempt to include too many elements at the start of their stories.
 This is a mistake because the more characters and elements you have at the start of a particular story, the more difficult it will be to finish writing that story later on.
 Therefore, when teaching young writers how to write a good short story be sure to emphasize the virtue of simplicity.

-To do this, it’s important to emphasize what’s relevant and meaningful to the story.
-The student should also be reminded of the overall theme and plot of the story, so as to avoid making any unnecessary subplots that will not benefit the story.
+To do this, it’s important to emphasize what is relevant and meaningful to the story.
+The student should also be reminded of the overall theme and plot of the story to avoid making any unnecessary subplots that will not benefit the story.

 Tip #3: Don’t Be Afraid to Experiment

 It’s important for teachers, parents, and educators to remember that there are plenty of techniques and styles for writing short stories.
 The general style of writing a short story usually involves writing in the third or first person, explaining or narrating a particular event or story.

 However, there are many other techniques for writing a short story.
 For example, you can encourage the student or child to write a short story in the form of letters between the different characters.
 Likewise, the child should experiment with writing a short story from the first, second, and third-person points of view.
 And if the student likes a particular author, try to encourage him or her to imitate that author’s writing style for certain stories, just to see if he or she is comfortable with it.